Lorphic Online Marketing

 JavaScript

-Again a developer favorite, JavaScript enables dynamic, interactive web pages and is essential for client and server-side development.
-Popular frameworks like Node.js and React add to its power.
+Once again a developer staple, JavaScript powers dynamic, interactive web pages and is critical to client and server-side programming.
+Powerhouse frameworks such as Node.js and React only serve to enhance its capabilities.

 Python

-Famous for its simplicity, Python is a master in backend development.
-Its rich libraries such as Django and Flask make it perfect for web app development.
+Renowned for its ease of use, Python is a backend development master.
+Rich libraries like Django and Flask make it ideal for web app development.

 TypeScript